bo-codes/filmb0/README.md

 CRUD and redux architecture

 filmb0 lets users create, read, update, and delete images.
 React components exist for each corresponding action in the app.
 Information needed for all components or user actions performed on a subcomponent are managed with redux.
-Click the following link for more on this.
+Click the following link for more on this:[Store Shape](https://github.com/bo-codes/filmb0/wiki/Store-Shape)

-LINK

 ### Comments